chronophage/kon-reh/ttrpg/reference/worldbook/worldbook.md

 #### Military
 * The Imperial Army: One of the largest military forces in the world.
 Its core is a mass of highly disciplined infantry (spearmen, crossbowmen) backed by elaborate logistics.
 * The Warrior Monks: A renowned and elite tradition.
 Monasteries train adepts in sophisticated martial arts, meditative discipline, and strategic philosophy.
 They serve as special forces, bodyguards for the elite, and keepers of esoteric knowledge.
 * The Navy: Controls the Hintara Ocean and the Nasan Sea.
-Its massive junks are floating fortresses, protecting trade routes and projecting power to its colonies and rival Nihon.
+Its massive junks are floating fortresses, protecting trade routes and projecting power to its colonies and rival Nihori.

 #### Economy & Trade
 * Exports: Silk (its most famous and namesake export), porcelain, tea, jade, paper, ink, and finished goods of exquisite quality.